 The Alameda County roadway classification system consists of arterial, collector and local street designations.
 Additionally, several freeways serve the Plan Area.
 Figure 3.7 shows the road system within and adjacent to the Plan Area.
 Descriptions of the freeways, arterial and collector streets are provided below, along with a discussion of key issues pertaining to local streets.
+Because roadways are designated by function rather than geometry, definitions by dimension are not applicable in all cases, but are provided as general descriptions.
+Many cases depend on the role of the street in the street system.
 Additional information on the existing roadway network is provided in the Existing Conditions and Background Report.